SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/github_feedback.md

 ### Configuration

+Though this package, no longer needs GitHub to function, many of the configurations will contain "github" in their name.
+If you don't plan on using GitHub, we'll describe which of these Configuration options you can skip.

-In your docassemble Configuration, you'll add `github issues` attribute, like the below:
+In your docassemble Configuration, you'll add a `github issues` attribute, like the below:

 ```yml
 github issues: